 It’s 2021, and we are about to send people to Mars.
 If this is the future, why we still mostly code our apps manually?
-What if we just defined the desired end result, and then let algorithms, logic and AI do the job?
+Everything that can be automated, should be automated in application development.
+We are moving towards software factories.

 Model driven development (MDD) is an approach that uses models as a specification of software and transformations of those models to get the runnables and/or source code.
 The idea behind is that, it is possible to create models of a system that can then be transformed into a real thing [MacDonald et al., 2005] [Mellor et al., 2003].